-Current law allows employers to make their 2010 and 2011 UC tax payments in quarterly installments without interest or penalties as long as the employer makes the quarterly filing and payment according to the new schedule.
+Current law allows employers to make their 2010 and 2011 UC tax payments in quarterly installments without interest or penalties as long as the employer makes the quarterly filing and payment according to a new schedule in s.
+443.141(1)(d), F.S.
 However, any penalties, interest, or fees that were due prior to this new schedule will continue to accrue as well as on any missed filings under the new schedule.
 The Department of Revenue is authorized to charge an annual fee of up to \$5 to employers that choose to participate in the installment payment option.
-This annual fee was estimated to generate \$100,000 in both FY 2009-10 and FY 2010-11 for the Department of Revenue to administer the quarterly payment plan.29
+This annual administrative fee was estimated to generate \$100,000 in both FY 2009-10 and FY 2010-11 for the Department of Revenue to administer the quarterly payment plan.29